 Synchronous and asynchronous Triggered Task execution

-For example, take the following pipeline:
+For example, in the following pipeline:

 When you trigger the task created from this pipeline, for example from a browser, you receive an HTTP response status code on completion, such as: